mahmoud-drwsh/AnimatedProductions/readme.md

 --------------------------------------------------

-The following libraries were used in the writing of the app:
+The following libraries were used in the writing of the animatedProductionsApp:
 1. Jetpack Hilt (for dependency injection).
 2. Jetpack Compose (for the UI).
 3. Jetpack ViewModel.